aadz/unix-misc/README.md

 ## tls_cert_info.go<a name="tls-cert-info"></a>
 TLS certificate information grabber supporting IPv6 server addresses as well as UTF domain names.
-If you need a local PEM encoded certificates file same info use -f command line option.
-And -h for help usual.
+If you need a local PEM encoded certificates file same info use `-f` command line option.
+And `-h` for help us sual.

 Example of run:
 ```text